So, what’s the truth? Is goal setting manipulation? Goal setting is one of the most important tools an individual can use to achieve success.

 - Don’t let others try to talk you into changing your goals or trying to achieve them.

 Steps To Take If You Are Feeling Like A Victim Of Your Own Goal Setting

 Setting goals is a key part of living a successful life.
 However, sometimes things don’t go as planned and we can feel like victims of our goal-setting.
 If this sounds like you, don’t worry – there are steps you can take to get back on track.

 We’ve all been there.
 You set some goals at the beginning of the year, but somehow you went off track, and now you’re nowhere near where you wanted to be.
 Here are a few steps you can take to get re-started.

 - Write down your goals and review them regularly.
-This will keep them front and center in your mind, and remind you why you’re working towards them in the first place.
+This will keep them front and center in your mind, and remind you why you’re working toward them in the first place

 - Break your goals down into smaller steps that are achievable and measurable.
-This will help keep you on track as you progress towards your ultimate goal.
+This will help keep you on track as you progress toward your ultimate goal

 - Find a mentor, who can help and support you.

 Examples Of Manipulative Tactics That Have Been Used For This Purpose In The Past, And How They Could Be Avoided In The Future

 Setting goals is a key part of any successful endeavor, but what if you don’t know how to set effective goals?
 Manipulative people often use common goal-setting tactics to achieve their own agendas.
 Here we will take a look at some of these tactics and learn how to spot them so that we can stay on track with our own goals.
 So beware.